SS Marsland (1926): Service history

 SS Marsland was constructed in 1926 by Lithgrows Ltd. in Glasgow, Scotland; her engine was constructed by Rankin and Blackmore Ltd. in Greenock, Scotland.
 She was owned by the Walmar Steamship Company and operated by Kaye, Son and Company Ltd.

 Marsland was a frequent visitor to Newfoundland, often visiting St. John's and Corner Brook.
 She would primarily transport fishery salt from Europe to Newfoundland and would return to Europe carrying salt fish.

 Grounding

 In early July 1933, under the command of Capt.
-Williams, Marsland was en route from Cadiz, Spain, with a load of salt.
+Williams, Marsland was en route from Cádiz, Spain, with a load of salt.
 Upon approaching the Narrows outside St. John's Harbour, on July 2, Capt.
 Williams noted there was significantly more traffic than usual.
 A small schooner cut in front of the Marsland, causing Capt.
 Williams to order the Marslands engines full astern and to wheel hard over.
 The Marsland swerved and successfully avoided the schooner, but the Marsland grounded on the Vestal Rocks just below Fort Amherst.